fluree/docs.flur.ee/src/content/0.15.0/guides/infrastructure/file_system.md

 Block files and indexes are stored in the folder listed in your settings as `fdb-storage-file-directory`.

 This folder can be moved or copied to a different Fluree instance folder and run from the folder if you choose.
-This is a good option if you want to use a newer Fluree version, but to keep all of your previous databases.
+This is a good option if you want to use a newer Fluree version, but to keep all of your previous ledgers.

 Block files are never overwritten.
 For example, when the transactions for block 2 are issued, they will be written to a file for block 2 and never modified.
 If using versioned blocks (see [Mutable Fluree](/guides/infrastructure/mutability)), block files may be renamed.